TalkingQuickly/talkingquickly.github.io/_drafts/2018-03-12-what-id-tell-myself-about-startups-volume2.md

 1. Scoring systems are, in general, amazing tools for forcing structured, critical thinking and aligning stakeholders.
 But always be clear upfront that they're just tools, the "highest score" doesn't always "win"

+1. The 80/20 principle applies to almost everything, in terms of output and value add an amazing person who doesn't appreciate this may well be outperformed by someone who technically performs at a lower level but obsessively focusses on which 20% is going to deliver 80% of the results.
+It's shockingly hard to work out in an interview which person is which

 ## Fundraising & Numbers

 1. If you're going to need VC funding, don't underestimate the value of a "VC Proxy" who can give you insights into what numbers and parts of the story VC's will care about at which stage